thunderrabbit/barefoot_rob/content/events/2023/03/25barefoot-walking-hanami-spring-2023-kinuta-park.en.md

 **What to bring**

-Whatever you need to take care of yourself.
-Come wearing lightweight shoes and maybe a bag to carry them just in case you need to put them on during the walk!
+Lunch and drink for yourself

-Self care is important, so wear shoes whenever you need to!
+Anything else you need to take care of yourself.